Understanding Freight Shipping: A Comprehensive Guide

 Pickup and delivery addresses

-Freight type (boxes, pallets, machinery, etc.)
+Type of freight (boxes, pallets, machinery, etc.)

 Weight and dimensions